naturalis/mebioda/doc/week3/w3d4/lecture1-new.md

 Whereas characters are selected based on the general assumption that evolutionary change is inherently rare (i.e. "maximum parsimony"), conservatism in functional traits related to the niche is thought to be actively maintained by natural selection.

-> What is a "niche"?
-What's the difference between _potential_ and _realized_ niche?
-What
-> processes maintain the dimensions of a species' niche?

 Functional diversity of communities
 -----------------------------------